eu-ge-ne/slice-tree/README.md

 ### `SliceTree.proto.erase()`

-Removes characters in the text buffer's section, specified by start (inclusive) and end (exclusive) indexes.
+Removes characters in the buffer's section, specified by start (inclusive) and end (exclusive) positions.

 Syntax